TAFFI98/Real2Sim_ROS_Doosan/Learn to See/CGAN_Pix2Pix/README.md

 ## HOW TO RETRIEVE DATA:
 in the drive: https://drive.google.com/drive/folders/19M08ITTCRv6AHOMG6eogdmJWtK5i4vYy?usp=sharing if there are problems with the shared drive, you can download:
-        - the tfrecord data datasets from the Datasets release
+        - the tfrecord data datasets from the latest Github release of this project
-        - the model checkpoint can be retrieve from the Docker branch of this repo (or in the docker folder if you downloaded) in /Projects/Learn To See (both for the sim and real images and for the gan and autoencoders)
+        - the model checkpoints can be retrieve from the Docker branch of this repo (or in the docker folder if you downloaded) in /Projects/Learn To See (both for the sim and real images and for the gan and autoencoders)
         So you can put this in your desired drive and properly load them in the scripts

 ### CODE: